perrin4869/react-stay-scrolled/README.md

 Type: a function, used for getting scroll controllers to the parent elements, see the controller API below

-### triggerStayScrolled

-Type: any, upon modification, a stay scrolled is triggered, without triggering an event notification

-### triggerStayScrolledNotify

-Type: any, upon modification, a stay scrolled is triggered, triggering an event notification

-### triggerScrollBottom

-Type: any, upon modification, a scroll bottom is triggered

 ### Velocity

 Type: `function` optional, default: `null`